 A restriction of access to scientific publications through financial barriers (paywalls) that are demanded by publishers.
 The paywall can be removed by paying access fees or a personal/institutional subscription.

-Peer Review (assessment by colleagues) describes a process in which a research article is reviewed by experts from the community before publication.
+Peer Review (assessment by colleagues) describes a process in which for instance a research article or an Open Educational Resource is reviewed by experts from the community before publication.

 There are different subcategories of Peer Review: